-Understanding the Difference Between the Montgomery and Forever GI Bills hile every Guard Soldier may use the benefits of the Montgomery GI Bill, eligible members called to active duty also have the option of using the Post 9/11 GI Bill, also known as the Forever GI Bill.
+Understanding the Difference Between the Montgomery-SR and Post 9/11 GI Bills hile most Guard Soldiers may use the benefits of the Montgomery Select Reserve GI Bill (MGIB-SR), eligible members called to active duty service may also have the option of using the Post 9/11 GI Bill.
+Commonly referred to as the Forever GI Bill, the Post 9/11 GI Bill was recently granted by Congress a number of expansions that may broaden benefits to Guard Soldiers.